 Since inception, the Company has incurred net losses, and the Company expects to record a net loss for the year ending December 31, 2023.
 Additionally, the Company's net deferred tax assets have been fully offset by a valuation allowance.
-Therefore, the Company did not record a tax provision for income taxes for the three months ended March 31, 2023 and 2022.
+Therefore, the Company did not record a tax provision for income taxes for the three and six months ended June 30, 2023 and 2022.

-9. Subsequent Event
+9. Workforce Reduction

-On April 3, 2023, the Company's board of directors approved a restructuring of the Company's workforce pursuant to which the Company's workforce will be reduced by 75 people, or approximately 33% of the Company's existing headcount as of such date.
-The restructuring was communicated to employees on April 4, 2023.
-The Company estimated that it will incur approximately \$5.0 million in restructuring charges in connection with the restructuring, consisting of (i) approximately \$4.5 million in cash-based expenses related to employee severance and notice period payments, benefits and related costs, and (ii) approximately \$0.5 million in non-cash stock-based compensation expense related to the vesting of share-based awards.
-The Company expects that the majority of the restructuring charges will be incurred in the second quarter of 2023 and that the execution of the restructuring, including cash payments, will be substantially complete by the end of the second quarter of 2023.
+During the second quarter of 2023, the Company announced and substantially completed a restructuring of the Company's workforce pursuant to which the Company's workforce was reduced by 74 people, or approximately 33% of the Company's existing headcount as of April 3, 2023.
+The execution of the restructuring was substantially completed by the end of the second quarter of 2023.
+The Company incurred approximately \$5.0 million in restructuring charges in connection with the restructuring, consisting of (i) approximately \$4.3 million in cash-based expenses related to employee severance and notice period payments, benefits and related costs, and (ii) approximately \$0.7 million in non-cash stock-based compensation expense related to the vesting of share-based awards.